Capitains/website/pages/guidelines.md

 {% highlight xml %}
 <!--
-  The work nodes has three attributes :
+  The work node has three attributes :
     - The first one, groupUrn, contains only the urn up to the textgroup component
     - The second, urn, contains only the urn up to the work component
     - The third, xml:lang, reflects the language of the work, *ie* the language of the edition.